Backpacking Montenegro on a budget

 By taxi boat to Our-Lady-of-the Rock-Island

-Me and my travel mates took a small taxi boat to go to the artificial Our-Lady-of-the Rock-Island.
+Me and my travel mates took a small taxi boat in Perast to go to the artificial Our-Lady-of-the Rock-Island.
 The return ticket was 3 Euros.
 Boats were constantly running as soon as enough people were on board.
 You don’t need a lot of time to walk around the small island.
 I visited the church, sat down, had my breadroll and chilled in the sun.
 There is also a museum attached to the church as well as a souvenir shop.

 It’s funny to go over to that little place, but the island looked more interesting from the distance to me, than it actually was.
 I could see the Saint George Benedictine monastery on the second island called St. George, but there was no possibility to get to the other island at the time, I was there.